infktr/miner.sh/README.md

 #- ls

+#- You can use your favorite editor to edit the config.txt file

 #- Paste your config that looks like vvvv below in correspondence with the config.txt file

-#- Your Settings provided might be different, Depending on the CPU your machine has.
+#- Your Settings provided might be different, Depending on the CPU your machine has

                         **************** Copy&Paste BEGIN ****************